-Granzyme B (GZB), a serine protease that induces apoptosis in target cells, is released by activated CD8+ T cells and NK cells, in addition to some immunosuppressive cells (13).
-Granzyme B peptide (GZP) was the first probe used to image the serine protease by Larimer et al. (14).
-Following injection of the radiolabeled tracer Ga-NOTA-GZP into mice, PET imaging was able to predict response to ICBs before divergence into responders and non-responders based on tumor volumes, with the former having higher GZP uptake (14).
-In addition, further studies were performed to evaluate the ability of GZP to predict response to combination therapy of both ICBs and chemotherapy (15).
-In an effort to explore cancer immunotherapy driven adverse events, Ferreira et al. investigated the role of GZP PET imaging in a regulatory T cell depleted model of immunotherapy induced adverse events (16).
-The model mice demonstrated significant increased uptake of the tracer in the colon in comparison to appropriate controls, which was reversed by the addition of steroids, supporting the potential translational capability of GZP to monitor immune-related adverse events.
+Granzyme B, a serine protease that induces apoptosis in target cells, is released by activated CD8-positive T cells and natural killer cells, in addition to some immunosuppressive cells (13).
+Granzyme B peptide (GZP) was the first probe used to image the serine protease, by Larimer et al. (14).
+After injection of the radiolabeled tracer 68Ga-NOTA-GZP into mice, PET imaging was able to predict response to ICBs before divergence into responders and nonresponders based on tumor volumes, with the former having higher GZP uptake (14).
+In addition, further studies were performed to evaluate the ability of GZP to predict the response to combination therapy with both ICBs and chemotherapy (15).
+In an effort to explore cancer immunotherapy-driven adverse events, Ferreira et al. (16) investigated the role of GZP PET imaging in a regulatory T-cell-depleted model of immunotherapy-induced adverse events.
+The model mice demonstrated significantly increased uptake of the tracer in the colon in comparison to appropriate controls, and this increase was reversed by the addition of steroids, supporting the potential translational capability of GZP to monitor immune-related adverse events.

-Granzyme B proteolytic activity has also recently been imaged by Zhao et al. using the multidomain tracer Granzyme targeting Restricted Interaction Peptide specific to family member B (GRIP B) (17).
-Upon cleavage of a granzyme B-specific domain in the center of a peptide, a radiolabeled ubiquitous cell binding domain is unmasked and binds irreversibly to the nearby phospholipid bilayer.
-The granzyme B specific activation of binding allows measurement of GZB activity over prolonged periods of time upon radiolabeling with copper-64 (Cu).
-The tracer accumulated in tumors both faster and with higher uptake in ICB-treated than vehicle-treated mice.
-Furthermore, spleen uptake of the tracer was higher with ICB treatment.
-To show utility in non-cancer T cell activation applications, increased GZB activity in the lungs, thymus and spleen of mice was demonstrated following intratracheal instillation of lipopolysaccharides.
+Granzyme B proteolytic activity has also recently been imaged by Zhao et al. (17) using the multidomain tracer granzyme targeting restricted interaction peptide specific to family member B. On cleavage of a granzyme B-specific domain in the center of a peptide, a radiolabeled ubiquitous cell-binding domain is unmasked and binds irreversibly to the nearby phospholipid bilayer.
+The granzyme B-specific activation of binding allows measurement of granzyme B activity over prolonged periods on radiolabeling with 64Cu.
+The